17 UNESCO World Heritage Sites in Kyoto

 8. Nishi Honganji Temple

-Nishi Honganji (Western Temple) is one of the most important Buddhist temples in Japan and the headquarter of the Jodo-Shinshu (Pure Land Buddhism) sect´s Honganji branch.
-The construction of Nishi Hongan-ji begun in 1591.
-Designated as National Treasures at the temple grounds are Amidado (Hall of Amida Buddha), Goeido (Founder's Hall) and Karamon (Chinese Gate).
+Nishi Honganji (Western Temple) is one of the most important Buddhist temples in Japan and the headquarters of the Jodo-Shinshu (Pure Land Buddhism) sect´s Honganji branch.
+The construction of Nishi Hongan-ji began in 1591.
+Designated as National Treasures at the temple grounds are Amidado (Hall of Amida Buddha), Goeido (Founder's Hall), and Karamon (Chinese Gate).

 Read More